 As part of Airservices commitment to fostering and promoting civil aviation, a number of airspace modernisation initiatives will be implemented over the next five years to enhance the efficiency of controlled airspace in Australia, while ensuring and maintaining current levels of safety.

-Two changes currently proposed are:
+Three changes currently proposed are:

 - National Standardisation of Class A and E Airspace

 - Transfer of control responsibility of surveilled Class C airspace from Air Traffic Control Towers at five regional locations to an Enroute sector in either Melbourne or Brisbane Air Traffic Services Centres

 - Class E Airspace Trial at Ayers Rock from 5,500ft (AMSL)

 This page will be regularly updated as progress continues on these initiatives.

 The formal consultation period for these changes has now closed and Airservices is reviewing all feedback received regarding these changes.
 If you have any further questions regarding these changes, please email email@example.com.